 Specifically, endocannabinoids are chemical messengers that tell your body when to release ghrelin.
 Ghrelin is the hunger hormone that drives you to eat.
 A couple of the chemical compounds in cannabis activate the same cell receptors in the brain and digestive tract as your endocannabinoids.

 The positive clinical trial is supported by earlier pre-clinical research in animals.
 Another 2012 rodent study found that CBD actually decreased feeding in rats.
-Rodents were treated with three different cannabinoids, CBD, CBN, and CBG.
+Rodents were treated with three different cannabinoids:

 The rats that were given CBN chowed down significantly more than those given CBG, which had no apparent effect.
 Yet, the rats given CBD ate less than the other two models.

 The following strains are known for either their high THCV or high CBD content.
 As discussed, both of these cannabinoids seem to suppress appetite and improve metabolic function.
-It’s important to note, however, that the higher THC and CBN levels in the strain, the more likely you are to get the munchies.
+However, it’s important to note that the higher THC and CBN levels in the strain, the more likely you are to get the munchies.